kyma-project/busola/docs/resource-validation/README.md

 Policies can also reference rules in different rule sets as long as they are loaded in Busola.

-For a full example, check the [example rule-set](../../examples/resource-validation/rule-set.yaml).
+To see the full specifications, check the [example rule-set](../../examples/resource-validation/rule-set.yaml).